tinypondfish/LOL-analysis-/README.md

-# LOL-analysis-
+# League of Legends Champion Specific Statistical Analysis
-League of Legends Analysis is a comprehensive data science project conducted at UCSD for DC80.
+League of Legends Champion Specific Statistical Analysis is a comprehensive data science project conducted at UCSD for DC80.
-Blah blah blah.

 Authors: Angela Wu